Endless33/jumping-vpn-preview/README.md

 # 🧬 Jumping VPN — Architectural Preview

-Jumping VPN is a session-centric VPN architecture designed for transport volatility.
+Jumping VPN is a **session-centric VPN architecture** designed for **transport volatility**.

-Unlike traditional VPNs that assume stable paths and renegotiate on failure,
+Traditional VPNs assume stable paths and often treat instability as failure.
-Jumping VPN models transport instability as an expected state — not an exception.
+Jumping VPN treats instability as an expected state — modeled explicitly in the session lifecycle.

-This repository is a public architectural preview of the concepts, mutation logs, and protocol fragments behind the system.
+This repository is a **public architectural preview**: documentation, mutation logs, and protocol fragments.
+It is not a production release.

 ---

 ## 🔎 Core Thesis

-Most VPNs treat transport as stable.

-In reality:
+Most VPNs bind identity and continuity to a transport.

+Reality:
 - paths fail
 - packet loss spikes
 - mobile networks flap
+- NAT mappings expire
 - cross-border routes degrade

 Jumping VPN flips the model:

-> The session is the source of truth.
+- **Session is the source of truth**
-> Transports are replaceable.
+- **Transports are replaceable**
-> Volatility is modeled, not treated as failure.
+- **Volatility is modeled, not treated as failure**

 ---

 ## 🧠 Architectural Principles

-### 1. Session-Centric Design
+### 1) Session-Centric Design
-The session exists independently of any specific transport path.
+A session exists independently of any specific transport path.
-Transport switching does not imply identity renegotiation.
+Transport switching does **not** imply identity renegotiation.

-### 2. Deterministic Recovery
+### 2) Deterministic Recovery
 Transport failover is:
 - explicit
 - bounded